 - Promote excellence in preservation practice

 - Recognize individual and group preservation contributions to the state’s historic landscape

 - Build partnerships between the professional and academic communities to enhance the field of preservation

 The University of Oregon invites you to participate by making your nomination.
 Please review the criteria below to prepare your recommendations for future honorees.
-Nominations are usually due in the fall with selections announced at the start of winter term.
+Nominations are usually due in the fall with selections announced in spring.